estuary/flow-cf-workers-example/README.md

 ![Filling in the capture form](images/create-capture-form.png)

-4. Once you've got all the fields filled out, click **Discover Endpoint**.
+4. Once you've got all the fields filled out, click **Next**.

-5. The connector discovers several collections that you can capture.
+5. The connector lists several available collections that you can capture.
 We're only interested in the `workflow_runs` collections, so you can use the Collection Selector to remove the others if you'd like.

 6. Click **Save and Publish**.